Welcome to our international recruitment hub

 An immigration skills charge is payable for each worker sponsored under the health and care worker visa.

-The cost is either £364 (smaller companies and charities) or £1,000 (large companies) per sponsored worker per year.
+As of 16 December 2025, the cost is either £480 (smaller organisations and charities) or £1,320 (larger organisations) per sponsored worker per year.

 This charge does not apply to international students switching to a health and care worker visa.